25 years of exhibitions at Bristol Community College's Grimshaw-Gudewicz Art Gallery.25 Years: 40 Artists Reflect on a Quarter Century of Exhibitions

 Opening Reception: Thursday, February 12, 6 - 8 p.m.

-When we began planning, we imagined presenting twenty-five works — one for each year.
-Instead, the responses we received revealed a fuller truth: every submission carried history, memory, and connection.
+The exhibition brings together artists whose work has appeared in the gallery since its founding in 2000.
+When we began planning, we expected to highlight twenty-five works, one for each year.
+We placed a call for submissions to everyone who had exhibited with us in the past.
+The forty responses we received revealed a fuller truth: every submission carried the weight of history, memory, and connection.
 To exclude any voice would diminish the collective story.
-All forty works are therefore included, creating a living archive within the larger arc of our program, which now spans 141 exhibitions over twenty-five years.
+We decided to include all submissions, creating a living archive within the larger arc of our program, which now spans 141 exhibitions over twenty-five years.

 Director’s Reflection